locationtech/jts/FAQ-LICENSING.md

 JTS is now released under a dual license: EDL and EPL.
 Dual-licensing gives downstream projects more options:

-* EDL is a BSD-3-style license, which is more permissive than the LGPL.
+* The **EDL** is a BSD-3-style license, which is more permissive than the LGPL.
   This allows a wider variety of uses; for instance, it permits iOS use of JTS for mobile development.

-* The EPL license provideds a similar permissiveness to LGPL with different wording around patents
+* The **EPL** provides a similar permissiveness to LGPL with different wording around patents

 A3. **But I thought LGPL and EPL do not mix?
 How does this effect derivative projects (like the LGPL GEOS project)?**